Pulaski, New York, December 6-8, 2019

 DIRECTIONS: Fly or drive.
 Most major airlines fly into Syracuse Hancock International Airport in New York or if you’d rather drive, from Virginia, use I-81 for a seven hour drive north to Pulaski.
 Our fly shop of choice is Whitaker’s, about a quarter mile to the right of the main freeway exit.

-Depending on the f_DSC9898ishing conditions we use switch or spey rods lined with steelhead, skagit or mid-belly lines, heavy indicator lines, split shot, and a variety of egg patterns, streamers, and nymphs from size 2 to 12 to drift or swing through possible holding areas on the Salmon River.
+EQUIPMENT: Depending on the fishing conditions we use switch or spey rods lined with steelhead, skagit or mid-belly lines, heavy indicator lines, split shot, and a variety of egg patterns, streamers, and nymphs from size 2 to 12 to drift or swing through possible holding areas on the Salmon River.
 A suggestion: those switch and spey lines are much thicker than normal fly lines so be sure to have a reel large enough to accommodate the line.
 About 100 yards of backing should be enough.